LucasJordi/apiNovel/README.md

-# API made in Flask for bring data to novels in NovelFull site
+# API made in Flask for bring data of novels in NovelFull site